Local sensitivity-preserving random data down-sampling for experimental design: Introduction

+In comparison to optimal design where one seeks the best weighting or selection strategy to achieve an optimal eigenvalue structure for the \gls{fim}, this qualitative objective brings us considerable algorithmic flexibility.
+Specifically, because our goal is to preserve existing sensitivity rather than optimize the spectral profile, {we can leverage methodologies that are typically underutilized in experimental design}, potentially bypassing the need for computationally expensive iterative solvers.
+This shift in perspective not only facilitates more efficient computation but also broadens the scope of the theoretical and practical conclusions that can be drawn.

-Indeed, we will spell out a generic condition for $c$, and a generic down-sample strategy that still {yields sensitive data} for a very general class of problems.
-These strategies are independent of the source of the inverse problem, nor do they require a specific structure of the original \gls{fim}.
-The proposed sampling strategy is probabilistic in nature, and thus {sensitivity} can only be guaranteed with a high probability.
-This sampling strategy, when applied to any specific problem, leads to a specific distribution for constructing the mask $\Omega_c$.
-This distribution incorporates the property of $\mathcal{F}$, and thus integrates the knowledge from the underlying model.
+Indeed, there is a generic condition for $c$, and a generic down-sample strategy that {yields sensitive data} for a very general class of problems.
+These strategies are independent of the source of the inverse problem, and do not require any special structure of the original \gls{fim}.
+The proposed sampling strategy is probabilistic in nature, and thus {sensitivity} is guaranteed with a high probability.
+This sampling strategy, when applied to any specific problem, leads to a specific distribution for constructing the mask $\Xi_c$.
+This distribution varies according to the property of $\mathcal{F}$, and thus integrates the knowledge from the underlying model.

-The technical preparation of our approach comes from a seemingly unrelated research area of randomized linear algebra (RNLA)~\cite{mahoney_2016_RandLA}.
-Indeed, the {sensitivity of the data} is coded in its \gls{fim} \eqref{eq:fim}, {which enjoys a special tensor structure, in case of Gaussian noise}.
-This special structure allows us to deploy random sketching techniques from RNLA, to pin the conditions for preserving the eigenvalue structure.
-Specifically in this context, we can spell out a probability distribution to draw $\Omega_c$, and show that with high probability, the associated down-sampled {\gls{fim} is well-conditioned,} and thus~\eqref{eqn:optimization_c} holds true with high probability.
+The technical preparation of our approach comes from a seemingly unrelated research area of randomized linear algebra (RNLA)~\cite{mahoney_2016_RandLA,Martinsson_Tropp_2020}.
+Indeed, the {sensitivity of the data} is coded in its \gls{fim} \eqref{eq:fim}, {which enjoys a special tensor structure}.
+This special structure allows us to deploy random sketching techniques from RNLA to pin down the conditions for preserving the eigenvalue structure.
+Specifically in this context, we can spell out a probability distribution to draw $\Xi _c$, and show that with high probability, the associated down-sampled {\gls{fim} is well-conditioned,} and thus~\eqref{eqn:optimization_c} holds true with high probability.

 {As such, the novelty of our work lies in establishing this new perspective on qualitative experimental design in a rather general framework.
 With this new perspective, we propose a concrete algorithmic pipeline to numerically execute this data selection through sampling.}